The Hot Wing King

-The Hot Wing King is a 2020 comedy-drama play by American writer Katori Hall.
+The Hot Wing King is a 2020 American comedy-drama play by writer Katori Hall.
 The play follows Cordell, his boyfriend, and their friends in Memphis, Tennessee preparing their culinary entry for the annual "Hot Wang Festival".
 The Hot Wing King premiered off-Broadway at Signature Theatre on February 11, 2020, and had a limited run due to the COVID-19 pandemic.
 Hall received the 2021 Pulitzer Prize for Drama for The Hot Wing King.

 Plot

 "Ready, set, fry!
 It's time for the annual "Hot Wang Festival" in Memphis, Tennessee, and Cordell Crutchfield knows he has the wings that’ll make him king.
 Supported by his beau, Dwayne, and their culinary clique, The New Wing Order, Cordell is marinating and firing up his frying pan in a bid to reclaim the crispy crown."